Sword Art Online: Fatal Bullet winter update and Nintendo Switch demo coming February

 Bandai Namco has confirmed once we can anticipate the Winter Replace for Sword Artwork On-line: Deadly Bullet.
-Will probably be arriving early February and Nintendo Swap homeowners who’re thinking about trying out the sport will be capable of obtain a free demo to get a taster of what to anticipate.
+Will probably be arriving early February and Nintendo Change homeowners who’re enthusiastic about trying out the sport will be capable of obtain a free demo to get a taster of what to anticipate.
 If you’re questioning what’s included within the Winter Replace then Gematsu has the main points:

 Alice and Eugeo Integrity Knight costumes, and Night time Sky Sword and Blue Rose Sword-style Kouken (beam sabers), in addition to Ronye Arabel and Tiese Shtolienen transformation costumes, a Chudelkin-style costume, and the Royal Guard Gold and GL6 Catastrophe Gold weapons.